Chicken riggies

 Chicken riggies or Utica riggies is an Italian-American pasta dish native to the Utica–Rome area of New York State.
 Although many variations exist, it is a pasta-based dish typically consisting of chicken, rigatoni, and hot or sweet peppers in a spicy cream and tomato sauce.
-Many of the chefs from the Utica area seem to have a claim to the dish, yet there seems to be no clear idea who was the originator.
+Its origin is unclear, with many chefs from the Utica area claiming the dish.